MEETING ROOM POLICY

-The library’s Computer and Internet Use Policy will display on the computer screen as the patron begins to use the computer.
+The library’s Computer and Internet Use Policy will display on the computer screen as the patron begins to use the computer or accesses the library’s wifi.
 Users are encouraged to read this policy carefully.
 Continued use of the computer signifies that the patron has agreed to abide by the guidelines set forth in the policy.

 Verification of a young person’s date of birth will be required for persons turning 11 years old.

 The user is responsible for the correct use of the computer systems and its tools.
 Patrons are not allowed to install computer programs to the library’s computers.
 Users will be held liable for damages as a result of improper use.